 - It Happened Here.
 A chilling version occurs in this Alternate History film about a Nazi-occupied Britain, where veteran wartime BBC radio announcers Alvar Lidell and John Snagge give their voice to fascist propaganda newsreels.

 - Woody Allen's Bananas had both Roger Grimsby (of WABC-7 in NYC) and Howard Cosell (of Monday Night Football) making news broadcasts of a particularly idiotic nature.

-- Channel Four newsreader Jon Snow played "TV Anchorman" (a character based on various Spear Carriers in the original play) in Ralph Feinnes's Setting Update of Coriolanus.
+- Channel 4 newsreader Jon Snow played "TV Anchorman" (a character based on various Spear Carriers in the original play) in Ralph Fiennes's Setting Update of Coriolanus.

 - Long-time Los Angeles sports anchor Stu Nahan did the commentary for the major boxing scenes in the series; after his death, his voice was still used for the computer simulation that sets Rocky Balboa's story in motion.

 - Another long-time LA news stalwart, Hal Fishman, played the studio news anchor during the climactic scene of Spider-Man 3; he passed away shortly after the film opened.